xwiki/xwiki-docker/README.md

 Another solution is to use the Docker Compose files we provide.

-#### For MySQL
+#### For MySQL on Tomcat

--	`wget https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/12/mysql-tomcat/mysql/xwiki.cnf`: This will download the MySQL configuration (UTF8, etc)
+-	`wget https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/14/mysql-tomcat/mysql/xwiki.cnf`: This will download the MySQL configuration (UTF8, etc)
-	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/12/mysql-tomcat/mysql/xwiki.cnf -o xwiki.cnf`
+	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/14/mysql-tomcat/mysql/xwiki.cnf -o xwiki.cnf`
--	`wget https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/12/mysql-tomcat/mysql/init.sql`: This will download some SQL to execute at startup for MySQL
+-	`wget https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/14/mysql-tomcat/mysql/init.sql`: This will download some SQL to execute at startup for MySQL
-	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/12/mysql-tomcat/mysql/init.sql -o init.sql`
+	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/14/mysql-tomcat/mysql/init.sql -o init.sql`
--	`wget -O docker-compose.yml https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/docker-compose-mysql.yml`
+-	`wget -O docker-compose.yml https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/14/mysql-tomcat/docker-compose.yml`
-	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/docker-compose-mysql.yml -o docker-compose.yml`
+	-	If you don't have `wget` or prefer to use `curl`: `curl -fSL https://raw.githubusercontent.com/xwiki-contrib/docker-xwiki/master/14/mysql-tomcat/docker-compose.yml -o docker-compose.yml`
 -	You can edit the compose file retrieved to change the default username/password and other environment variables.
 -	`docker-compose up`

-For reference here's a minimal Docker Compose file using MySQL that you could use as an example (full example [here](https://github.com/xwiki-contrib/docker-xwiki/blob/master/docker-compose-mysql.yml)):
+For reference here's a minimal Docker Compose file using MySQL that you could use as an example (full example [here](https://github.com/xwiki/xwiki-docker/blob/master/14/mysql-tomcat/docker-compose.yml)):

 ```yaml
 version: '2'